 Each individual who is retained by an Enron Company is responsible for ensuring that he or she takes into account the principles established by this Policy when processing the personal data of employees of Enron Companies.
 To the extent that you are given access to personal data of others we expect that you will process such personal data only in connection with your duties on behalf of the Enron Companies consistent with this Policy and shall not otherwise divulge or use such personal data for your own personal benefit or benefit of third parties.
 We also expect that you will honor and observe all guidelines and procedures with respect to the use, retention and disclosure of personal data that the Enron Companies establish from time to time.
 Moreover, we expect that you will honor any restrictions that we impose on your access to the personal data of others and that you will not use any means to circumvent such restrictions.

 You are also responsible for the accuracy and completeness of any personal data that you provide to any Enron Company.
 Whenever you complete any questionnaire or otherwise provide personal data to an Enron Company you will have represented and warranted that such information is accurate and complete.
 You also acknowledge that you have a duty to update personal data that you supply to us so that we have accurate information on file at all times.
+Among other things, this will aid us in complying with any applicable duties we may have to make sure that your personal data is reliable for its intended use, accurate, complete, and current.

 Section 5: Access